 Lander, WY – Freshman Ryan Milligan of New Hampshire scared many today when he stumbled into Frassati and explained that he had lost the proper faculty of soul termed “locomotion” by overreliance on the technology known as a skateboard.
 Part of the illustrious Milligan clan so crucial to the survival of Wyoming Catholic College, the community as a whole there greatly fears anything ever happening to any of the Milligans but today’s scare, due to concerns that the same trouble could befall other freshmen who have an ordinate desire and attachment to skateboards, might also succumb to the same malady.

-As far as WCC’s illustrious staff of WFRs can tell, Ryan is still mobile on a longboard, his sole means of transportation until today at Wyoming Catholic College, but such dependency created this unexpected condition of not being able to properly walk otherwise over a period as short as two months.
+As far as WCC’s illustrious staff of WFRs can tell, Ryan is still mobile on a longboard, his sole means of transportation until today at Wyoming Catholic College, but such dependency created this unexpected condition of not being able to properly walk otherwise over only two months.

 Ryan is fine overall, as the community as a whole rushed to his assistance, helping him to stumble around as he relearns the process of walking, something which he Peter, his roommate, says “he is doing astoundingly well with.”